Trust & security — what we run, where we run it

 Data residency

 Production data resides on EU infrastructure.
-The application back-end runs on Hetzner Falkenstein; the marketing front-end on Vercel EU edge regions; the primary database on MongoDB Atlas in the eu-west-1 (Frankfurt) region; file storage on Cloudflare R2 EU regions.
+The application back-end runs on Hetzner Falkenstein; the marketing front-end on Vercel EU edge regions; the primary database is self-hosted MongoDB on the same Hetzner Falkenstein server; file storage on Cloudflare R2 EU regions.

 AI processing for category extraction and translations is invoked on customer demand only and is governed by an explicit DPA with Anthropic.
 No customer data is shared with third parties outside the documented sub-processor list.